My Photography & Travel Guide To Prague, Czech Republic

 On the Charles Bridge

-Mlýnec — The finest dining room in central Prague for the view.
-The restaurant sits in a historic mill building beside the Vltava with windows that frame the Charles Bridge directly.
-The Czech and European menu is well-executed, the service is formal without being stiff, and the position makes it the natural choice for a celebratory dinner with the bridge lit up outside.
+Mlýnec sits in a historic mill building beside the Vltava with windows that frame the Charles Bridge directly.
+The Czech and European menu is well-executed, and the position makes this the natural choice for a celebratory dinner with the bridge lit up outside.
 Reserve a window table.

-Café Savoy — A beautifully preserved Art Nouveau café in Malá Strana that has been feeding Prague since 1893.
-The breakfast here is one of the finest in the city: fresh pastries, excellent coffee, and the neo-gothic ceiling above you for the full hour you will spend over the first meal of the day.
+Café Savoy is a beautifully preserved Art Nouveau café in Malá Strana that has been feeding Prague since 1893.
+The breakfast here is one of the finest in the city.
+Fresh pastries, excellent coffee, and a neo-gothic ceiling above you for the full hour you will spend over the first meal of the day.
 A morning here before a Charles Bridge shoot sets the right pace for everything that follows.

-Kantýna — A Czech butcher-style eatery in the city center where the quality of the grilled meats is the whole point.
+Kantýna is a Czech butcher-style eatery in the city center where the quality of the grilled meats is the whole point.
 No pretense, no decoration beyond the hanging cuts of meat.
-The beef tartare and the grilled steaks are as good as anything in Central Europe.
-A strong choice for lunch after a morning in the Old Town.
+The beef tartare and grilled steaks are as good as anything in Central Europe.
+A strong lunch choice after a morning in the Old Town.

-Eska — Modern Czech cooking in a stylish industrial space in the Žižkov neighborhood, slightly removed from the Old Town tourist circuit.
-Chef Martin Štangl's kitchen works with fermentation, open-fire cooking, and local Czech ingredients in ways that feel inventive and grounded simultaneously.
-One of the most creatively interesting restaurants in the city.
-Worth the short Uber ride.
+Eska brings modern Czech cooking to a stylish industrial space in the Žižkov neighborhood, slightly outside the tourist circuit.
+Chef Martin Štangl's kitchen works with fermentation, open-fire cooking, and local Czech ingredients in ways that feel genuinely inventive.
+One of the most creatively interesting restaurants in the city, and worth the short Uber ride.

-Lokal Dlouhaaa — The place to drink Czech beer in Prague.
-Not a tourist bar but a proper long-form Czech pub on Dlouhá Street, serving tank-fresh Pilsner Urquell alongside schnitzel, svíčková, and the straightforward Czech standards.
+Lokal Dlouhaaa on Dlouhá Street is the place to drink Czech beer in Prague.
+Not a tourist bar, but a proper long-form Czech pub serving tank-fresh Pilsner Urquell alongside svíčková, schnitzel, and the straightforward Czech standards.
 Full of locals and pleasantly loud.
-Go in the evening when the city has finished its day and needs a beer.
+Go in the evening.

-Café Louvre — A grand café where Franz Kafka and Albert Einstein are said to have sat over coffee in the early 20th century.
+Café Louvre is a grand café where Franz Kafka and Albert Einstein are said to have sat in the early 20th century.
 The billiard room, the high ceilings, and the Art Nouveau details are as good as the coffee.
 A cultural institution and a photography subject in its own right.

 Coffee

-Můj šálek kávy — The benchmark for specialty coffee in Prague.
+Můj šálek kávy is the benchmark for specialty coffee in Prague.
 Serious espresso in the Karlín neighborhood, with a focus on the coffee itself rather than the atmosphere around it.
-Worth seeking out.
+Worth the trip.

-EMA Espresso Bar — Minimalist design and consistently excellent brews in the heart of the New Town.
+EMA Espresso Bar offers minimalist design and consistently excellent brews in the New Town.
 A reliable editing stop between locations.

-Kavárna Místo — Scandinavian aesthetic and strong filter coffee.
-One of the more pleasant spaces in Prague for a long sit.
+Kavárna Místo has a Scandinavian aesthetic and strong filter coffee.
+One of the more pleasant spaces in the city for a long sit with a laptop and a second cup.

 Sunrise